 The plethora of anti-corruption institutions in Nigeria is in agreement with Article 36 of UNCAC and Article 5(3) of the AUCPCC both of which enjoin State Parties to establish, maintain and strengthen independent national anti-corruption authorities or agencies, or ensure the existence of a body or bodies of persons specialized in combating corruption through law enforcement.
-In line with Nigeria's international commitment, section 6 of the ICPC Act mandates the Commission to enforce provisions of the Act or any other law against corruption; adopt strategies and measures to prevent corruption.
+In line with Nigeria's international commitment, section 6 of the ICPC Act mandates the Commission to enforce provisions of the Act or any other law against corruption; adopt strategies and measures to prevent corruption; and engage in public education and enlightenment against corruption.
 In order to guarantee the operational independence of the Commission, section 3 (14) of the ICPC Act provides that: "The Commission shall in the discharge of its functions under this Act, not be subject to the direction or control of any other person or authority."